Balsam Hill's Christmas Trees Are Up to 50% Off for Cyber Monday

-Right now, you can save up to 50% on Balsam Hill Christmas trees at the brand's Cyber Monday sale.
+Right now until December 1, you can save up to 50% on Balsam Hill Christmas trees at the brand's Cyber Week sale.
 Even better, free shipping is included with your tree for more holiday savings.

 Not only do artificial Christmas trees offer ease of setup and maintenance, but many of the options at Balsam Hill are pre-lit, eliminating the need for additional decorations.
 Seeing as Balsam Hill was founded with the goal of creating the finest and most realistic Christmas trees on the market, it's no wonder the brand's artificial Christmas trees are so popular on TikTok this season.

 With nearly 600 Christmas trees on sale at Balsam Hill in various sizes, foliage types, and setup options, we've picked out our favorites to shop below.
-You can also snag Black Friday and Cyber Monday discounts on a ton of Christmas wreaths, garlands, ornaments and more holiday decor during the sale, but you'll want to add of of these artificial trees to your cart first.
+You can also snag extended Cyber Week discounts on a ton of Christmas wreaths, garlands, ornaments and more holiday decor during the sale, but you'll want to add of of these artificial trees to your cart first.

 Classic Blue Spruce